MattHarrington/BuildCamp/Tuesday/Session_11_Express2/ReadMe.md

 			h1 Node Recipies
 			h2 Welcome!
 Here you will find a variety of scruptious recipies for you to make

+The block keyword doesn't map to anything in HTML and is only used by jade.
 This jade code translates to this HTML:

 	<div class="jumbotron">
 		<h1>Node Recipies</h1>